NorthernMan54/homebridge-alexa/README.md

 * Thermostat
 * Heater/Cooler
 * Door locks ( Lock and status only, Alexa does not support unlocking )
-* HomeKit Television ( Initial support only On/Off and Volume Control )
+* HomeKit Television ( Initial support only On/Off, Inputs and Volume Control )
 * Garage Doors and Window Coverings/Blinds

 ### Supported as Other Types